-Unless otherwise specified in an Operating Agreement between the Airline and Authority, each Airline using Common Use Gates shall, for itself and any Affiliates, submit to the Authority, after the end of each calendar month, a Traffic Report documenting for each Airline for such month: (1) the numbers of all flight arrivals and departures categorized by type of aircraft and maximum certificated gross landing weight; (2) the numbers of all deplaned and enplaned passengers separately stated for: (a) Domestic, Pre-cleared, and International Flights, (b) local (origin or destination) and connecting, and (c) revenue and nonrevenue; and (3) the weight of air cargo (freight, express, and mail) loaded and unloaded.
-Such report shall be filed in electronic format readable in Microsoft Excel or otherwise in a form reasonably acceptable to the Authority no less than 5 days following the last day of such month, shall be certified as accurate by an authorized representative of the Airline, and shall be subject to audit by the Authority.
+Unless otherwise specified in an Operating Agreement between the Airline and Authority, each Airline using Preferential and Common Use Gates shall, for itself and any Affiliates, submit to the Authority, after the end of each calendar month, a Landing Report documenting for each Airline for such month: (1) the numbers of all flight arrivals and departures categorized by type of aircraft and maximum certificated gross landing weight; (2) the numbers of all deplaned and enplaned passengers separately stated for: (a) Domestic, Pre-cleared, and International Flights, (b) local (origin or destination) and connecting, and (c) revenue and nonrevenue; and (3) the weight of air cargo (freight, express, and mail) loaded and unloaded.

+Such reports shall be submitted in electronic format emailed directly to the Authority's Finance department at landingreport@rdu.com.
+Reports shall be readable in Microsoft Excel or otherwise in a form reasonably acceptable to the Authority no less than 5 business days following the last day of such month, shall be certified as accurate by an authorized representative of the Airline, and shall be subject to audit by the Authority.

-6. TERMINAL 2 COMMON USE CHARGES
+8. COMMON USE CHARGES

-6.1 Payment of Charges
+8.1 Payment of Charges